568

 2

 • \$\begingroup\$ If there are bonuses then it isn't code-golf, by definition.
 It's not clear what output formats are acceptable.
 I'm not sure what you mean by "distinct segments between radii".
 "2 or more easily observable reverses" seems problematic: the ease of observing reverses is subjective, and might in addition depend on input and/or on the random numbers obtained.
-The weighting for the bonuses seems very arbitrary: is there any justification for it? \$\endgroup\$ Feb 3, 2014 at 11:49
+The weighting for the bonuses seems very arbitrary: is there any justification for it? \$\endgroup\$ Commented Feb 3, 2014 at 11:49

 • \$\begingroup\$ Re: bonuses, I should probably decide on the features I want included in the web, thereby eliminating bonuses altogether.
 Distinct segments means that there should be 2 straight mesh segments between radius n and radius n+2 (not sure whether this should be required in instructions to be updated.)
 Will give reverses more thought. \$\endgroup\$